 The alleged persecution of Muslims in Xinjiang, presented sometimes as a bid to crush Uighur culture, is seen by these campaigners as analogous to Islamophobia in the West and the increasing persecution of Muslims in some other Asian countries (e.g. Modi’s India, Aung San Suu Kyi’s Burma).

-Together with the extradition protests in Hong Kong (which have been widely misrepresented as an attempt by the mainland to impose its legal system on Hong Kong) and allegations that China is harvesting the organs of members of the Falun Gong mystic cult (which form part of a racist Chinese organ-harvesting trope that dates back to the 19th century in the West) the so-called “concentration camps” as the US State Department calls them are being used to attack the Chinese government, and may prove problematic for development of co-operation between trade unions and Chinese counterparts, the development of a co-operative relationship between a future Labour government and China etc.
+Together with the extradition protests in Hong Kong (which have been widely misrepresented as an attempt by the mainland to impose its legal system on Hong Kong) and allegations that China is harvesting the organs of members of the Falun Gong mystic cult (which form part of a racist Chinese organ-harvesting trope that dates back to the 19th century in the West) the so-called “concentration camps” as the US State Department calls them are being used to attack the Chinese government, and may prove problematic for development of co-operation between trade unions and Chinese counterparts, the development of a co-operative future relationship with China etc.

 What is the basis of the allegations?